aeternity/protocol/epoch/api/channels_api_usage.md

 ```

 It is worth mentioning that the gas is not consumed, because this is an off-chain contract call.
 It would be consumed if it were a on-chain one.
-This could happen if a call with a similar
+This could happen if a call with a
-computations amount is to be forced on-chain.
+similar computation amount is to be forced on-chain.

 ### Solo closing sequence
 At any moment in time after the channel had been opened any participant can